Student Health Services

 • providing a system of evaluation of the effectiveness of the school health program.

-Student Health Services staff strive to create and maintain a safe and healthy environment for all students.
+Student Health Services staff strive to create and maintain a safe and healthy environment for students.
 We request that parents notify us of any health condition that may affect their child’s educational progress, especially any that may result in an emergency or require our assistance during the school day.
 Our staff is available to assist students and their families in planning any needed school accommodations.

 Students who become ill during the school day must report to the school health office for assistance.
 Health office staff will provide care and contact a parent/guardian if the student needs to be released from school.